CoderDojoTrento/turtle-pyscript/README.md

 ## by CoderDojo Trento

-An experiment to make turtle graphics work with [Pyscript](https://pyscript.net/)
+Turtle graphics in the browser with [Pyscript](https://pyscript.net/)!

 Since we are using Pyscript, NO server side is needed, and *all* python code runs entirely in the browser in a real CPython environment.